wp-plugins/modal-dialog/readme.txt

 === Modal Dialog ===
 Contributors: jackdewey
 Donate link: http://yannickcorner.nayanna.biz/wordpress-plugins/modal-dialog/
-Tags: modal, dialog, pop-up, window
+Tags: modal, dialog, pop-up, window, multiple
 Requires at least: 2.8
 Tested up to: 3.1
 Stable tag: trunk

-The purpose of this plugin is to allow users to have a modal dialog / pop-up window appear once when a user first visits their site.
+The purpose of this plugin is to allow users to create one or more modal dialog(s) / pop-up window(s) that will appear when a user visits their site.
+The number of times that these can load is configurable.
 They can load content from external sites or custom HTML code into the dialog.

 == Description ==

-The purpose of this plugin is to allow users to have a modal dialog / pop-up window appear once when a user first visits their site.
+The purpose of this plugin is to allow users to create one or more modal dialog(s) / pop-up window(s) that will appear when a user visits their site.
+The number of times that these can load is configurable.
 They can load content from external sites or custom HTML code into the dialog.
 This plugin can be used to invite people to register to a newsletter, respond to a survey, or simply welcome come to a site upon their first visit.

 == Installation ==